dchowitz/slire/README.md

 const result = await findExpensesBySpec(deps, rogueSpec); // Works!
 ```

-The key insight is that we need to make it impossible (not just inconvenient) for business logic to create arbitrary specifications.
-TypeScript's branded types provide exactly this capability - we can mark approved specifications with a unique symbol that only controlled factory functions can add.
+The key insight is making it impossible (not just inconvenient) for business logic to create arbitrary specifications.
+TypeScript's branded types provide exactly this capability - you can mark approved specifications with a unique symbol that only controlled factory functions can add.
 This prevents business logic from constructing specification objects directly while maintaining full parameterization flexibility.

 ```typescript
 // Create a unique symbol for marking approved specs